A stochastic analysis of resource sharing with logarithmic weights: Introduction

-See Altman et al.~\cite{AAU} and references therein for a survey.
-When all the $w_j$'s are $1$, we obtain the classical processor-sharing policy: node $j$ receives the fraction of capacity $n_j/(n_1+\cdots+n_J)$, and the bandwidth is equally divided among the current requests.
+See Altman et~al. \cite{AAU} and references therein for a survey.
+When all the $w_j$'s are~$1$, we obtain the classical processor-sharing policy: node $j$ receives the fraction of capacity $n_j/(n_1+\cdots +n_J)$, and the bandwidth is equally divided among the current requests.
 Different classes of stochastic models of processor-sharing policies have been extensively used to describe the congestion in IP networks.
-See Bonald et al.~\cite{Bonald:2}, Kelly et al.~\cite{Kelly} and Graham and Robert~\cite{Graham} and references therein.
+See Bonald et~al. \cite{Bonald2}, Kelly et~al. \cite {Kelly} and Graham and Robert \cite{Graham} and references therein. \end{longlist}

-\item {\bf Alpha-fair disciplines.}\\ These policies have also been introduced to describe the allocation of bandwidth in IP networks (see Mo and Walrand~\cite{Walrand}), in terms of an optimization problem (cf. Kelly et al.~\cite{Kelly}).
-In our context, a related policy would correspond to the case $f(n)=n^\alpha$, $n\geq 0$, so that a non-empty node $j$ has an instantaneous fraction of capacity given by
+\begin{longlist}[(b)] \item[(b) \textit{Alpha-fair disciplines}.]
+These policies have also been introduced to describe the allocation of bandwidth in IP networks (see Mo and Walrand \cite{Walrand}), in terms of an optimization problem (cf. Kelly et~al. \cite{Kelly}).
+In our context, a related policy would correspond to the case $f(n)=n^\alpha $, $n\geq0$, so that a nonempty node $j$ has an instantaneous fraction of capacity given by

-The case $\alpha=1$ is the processor-sharing discipline presented above. \end{enumerate} In the wireless section below, the situation is quite different since the bandwidth allocation algorithm is defined explicitly by relations similar to~\eqref{algog}.
+The case $\alpha=1$ is the processor-sharing discipline presented above. \end{longlist} In the wireless section below, the situation is quite different since the bandwidth allocation algorithm is defined explicitly by relations similar to~(\ref{algog}).

-\subsection{Wireless Networks}
+\subsection{Wireless networks}

 This is again a simplified, but meaningful stochastic model of bandwidth allocation, this time in wireless networks.
 The resource here is a radio channel in a region where there are $J$ stations/mobiles.
 At a given time, because of interferences, only one station can transmit successfully in this region.
 A station with $n_j$ messages waiting for transmission can detect if there is a communication going on or not.
 If not, a classical backoff mechanism is used: the station starts transmitting after an exponentially distributed amount of service with parameter $f(n_j)$.
 If another station starts a transmission before that time, the attempt of transmission is canceled.
 Consequently, if initially there is no transmission, node $j$ will be the first to access the channel with probability ${f(n_j)}/{(f(n_1)+\cdots+f(n_J))}$.
 See Abramson~\cite{Abramson} and Metcalf and Boggs~\cite{Metcalf} for historical references, and Tassiulas and Ephremides~\cite{Tass}.
 If a small quantum $\delta$ is transmitted at each access, it is not difficult to see that, provided that backoff times are small (which is the case if one of the components is large), as $\delta$ goes to $0$ the effective capacity allocated to station $j$ is indeed given by